rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

 * `needs-unwind` — ignores if the target does not support unwinding
 * `needs-rust-lld` — ignores if the rust lld support is not enabled (`rust.lld = true` in `config.toml`)
+* `needs-threads` — ignores if the target does not have threading support

 The following header commands will check LLVM support: